CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

     + a folder called **slang** with the CLI tool and its necessary dependencies.
     + some other folders with sample flows.
 5. Navigate to the folder `slang\bin\`.
-6. Start the CLI by running `slang.bat`.
+6. Run the executable:
+  - For Windows : `slang.bat`.
+  - For Linux : `bash slang`.

 ###Download, Build and Run CLI